jillkuchman/SonOfCod/README.md

 Only an administrator can grant administrator privileges or view the current mailing list.
 The person deploying the application can use the email/username "Admin" and password "Password" to create new administrators and then remove privileges from the default Admin account.

+To view the mailing list as an administrator, log in and navigate to the user account page in the nav bar and then click on the "View Mailing List" button.

 ## Setup/Installation Requirements

 _Requires Windows, .Net core, SQL SERVER_